noelwelsh/noelwelsh.com/posts/2019-07-22-scalabridge-season-one.md

 ScalaBridge London started when I met [Anna Bladzich][annab] at Scala Exchange in 2018.
 We shared a common interest in increasing diversity within the Scala community, and started talking about organising some events.
 I'd previously attended a few ScalaBridge events, which had all been one-off one day workshops, and I thought we needed something longer term if we really wanted to make a significant difference.
 We decided to try something a bit more permanent in London.

-I have to give a huge shout-out to Anna, who did the majority of the organisational work for our first season of ScalaBridge London.
-It wouldn't have happened without her!

 ## What We Did